Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [RPC](#rpc-violations): [Errors](#rpc-errors) or [Warnings](#rpc-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)

 ### <a name="R2004" />R2004 NonApplicationJsonType
-**Output Message**: Please make sure that media types other than 'application/json' are supported by your service.
+**Output Message**: Only content-type 'application/json' is supported by ARM..

 **Description**: Verifies whether operation supports "application/json" as consumes or produces section.

-**Why the rule is important**: Per the ARM SDK guidelines, the AutoRest is used to generated the language SDKs.
-All the supported language generator currently handles "application/json" but some SDKs may support other content-types.
-This rule is in place to warn the swagger writter that not all the SDKs would work with other content-types.
+**Why the rule is important**: Per [ARM SDK guidelines](https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/common-api-details.md#client-request-headers) only content-type 'application/json' is supported.

-**How to fix the violation**: Please consult with AutoRest to ensure that the content type desired can be supported.
+**How to fix the violation**: Make sure to include only 'application/json' in the spec consumes/produces.
+Make sure your service supports 'application/json'.

-**Impact on generated code**: If the other than `application/json` type is provided, not all SDKs would support that content-type.

 **Examples**: N/A